angular-ui/angular-ui-OLDREPO/common/ieshiv/README.md

 ## Important!

-If not installed properly, the ie-shiv WILL throw an exception.
+If not installed properly, angular WILL throw an exception.

-    "unable to shiv ie, no module found 'ui.directives'"
+    "No module: ui.directives"

 Which means you have not included the angular-ui library in the file, or the shiv is in the wrong place.